 Charity: Intention and Cause

-It is crucial to have genuine intention and cause when giving and helping.
+It is crucial to have a genuine intention and cause when giving and helping.
 Why do you help?
 Why do you provide?
 Why do you share?
 Why do you support it?
 Why do you assist?
 The scripture says that in everything we do, we must put our hearts on it.
 Our intention must please our God Almighty.
 If these are what reflect in your act, then, bless your heart!
 You are genuinely doing the true meaning of charity.

 Charity at Lost

 It is between you and God Almighty.
-But my humble advice, ‘always give love to others.’
+But my humble advice is ‘always give love to others.’
 Grab every opportunity.
 Do not hesitate.
 Stop the ‘what ifs.’
 It’s a call.
 It’s one of the best feelings ever!
 Helping others with the purest intention will change you to become the best of you.
 It will give you a sense of maturity and wisdom.
 It gives life and purpose.

 What is your story?
 I love to hear from you!